navattapaolo/ScanConn/README.md

 <br>
 <br>
 <h2 align="center">Tutorial</h2>
-<p align="center">1.
+<p>1.
 Extract the . rar file to a folder or clone the repo, and open your OS's folder</p>
-<p align="center">2.
+<p>2.
 Create an account or login to VirusTotal, click on your name at the top right and go to "API Key", copy your key and paste it into the file "API-key.txt"</p>
-<p align="center">3.
+<p>3.
 Execute the installer file as administrator</p>
-<p align="center">4.
+<p>4.
 Execute the WDgn file or type "netscan" in the CLI</p>